Founded in 1835, SUNY Brockport is a nationally recognized four-year comprehensive public university focused on student success.

 We believe in being supportive and committed to a culture of inclusion, where we provide recreational programs and services that are available to our diverse community.
 We strive to share a wide array of ideas, opportunities, and experiences.

 SUNY Brockport does not discriminate on the basis of race, sex, religion, national origin, age, disability, sexual orientation, marital status, or status as a Vietnam-era veteran, in admission, employment, and treatment of students and employees.
-The College is committed to fostering a diverse community of outstanding faculty, staff, and students, as well as ensuring equal educational opportunity, employment, and access to services, programs, and activities, without regard to an individual’s race, color, national origin, religion, creed, age, disability, sex, gender identity, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, or criminal conviction.
-Employees, students, applicants or other members of the College community (including but not limited to vendors, visitors, and guests) may not be subjected to harassment that is prohibited by law, or treated adversely or retaliated against based upon a protected characteristic.
+The University is committed to fostering a diverse community of outstanding faculty, staff, and students, as well as ensuring equal educational opportunity, employment, and access to services, programs, and activities, without regard to an individual’s race, color, national origin, religion, creed, age, disability, sex, gender identity, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, or criminal conviction.
+Employees, students, applicants or other members of the campus community (including but not limited to vendors, visitors, and guests) may not be subjected to harassment that is prohibited by law, or treated adversely or retaliated against based upon a protected characteristic.